 As a piece of low-impact fitness equipment, it eliminates ankle and knee stress common with other types of trainers.
 The E95 also comes with oversized foot pedals, a water bottle holder, cooling fans, a USB charging port, and a tablet holder.

 There’s so much to know and understand about the features of the E95.
 This Sole E95 Elliptical review highlight all the good and noticeable drawbacks of this amazing elliptical trainer.

 Build & Design

 Sole ellipticals are quite unique.
-The E95 stands out in the crowd with its solid construction material.
+Users seem to love all of the Sole Fitness elliptical trainers, especially the E35, E55, and E95.
+Among them, the E95 stands out in the crowd with its solid construction material.
 However, what it lacks as a space saver, it makes up for in functionality.

 As a beginner or amateur in the world of elliptical trainers, the flywheel may seem like a technical feature that doesn’t mean much.
 On the contrary, the flywheel plays the most important role on any elliptical.
 The drive system provides resistance and propels all movements in the handlebars and pedals.

 As the machine’s engine, it’s easily prone to having a noisy operation.
 One way to counteract the noise and ensure quiet, smooth motion is an increase in the weight of the flywheel, creating a whisper-quiet drive system.
 In other words, elliptical manufacturers offer different flywheel weights on models.
 Heavier flywheels are preferred because they guarantee whisper-quiet, smooth working operation.

 As a heavy-duty cross trainer, the engineers at Sole spared no expense in installing a heavy 27-pound flywheel on this Sole fitness model.
 Of course, this goes without saying that the E95 runs smoothly and quietly during workouts.